leesaxby/react-seed-project/README.md

 To start a webpack development server run:

 ```
-yarn dev
+yarn dev-server
 ```

-This will fire up a development server and should open a browser pointing to it (http://0.0.0.0:9999/).
+This will fire up a development server at (http://localhost:9999/).
 Check below for included development features.

 ### Production build